Strawberry Hill (Edenton, North Carolina)

-Strawberry Hill is a historic plantation house located in Edenton, North Carolina, and owned by William and Laurie Raucci.
+Strawberry Hill is a historic plantation house located in Edenton, North Carolina, and owned by William Raucci and Laurie Edwards.
 The original section was built about 1788 in a Georgian/Federal style then enlarged to its present size in the early- to mid-19th century.
 It is a two-story, frame dwelling with a center hall plan.
 The front facade features a two-tiered, full-length porch.
 The original portion of the house was built by Congressman Charles Johnson.

 It was listed on the National Register of Historic Places in 1980.